hashgraph/stablecoin-studio/README.md

 # Overview

-This solution consists of a set of tools, including Smart Contracts, SDK, CLI and UI to facilitate the deployment and management of stablecoins in Hedera Hashgraph.
+This open source solution consists of a comprehensive set of tools, including Smart Contracts, SDK, CLI, and UI to facilitate the deployment and management of stablecoins on Hedera.

 ## What is a stablecoin